canonical/dqlite/README.md

 Install
 -------

-If you are on a Debian-based system, you can the latest stable release from dqlite's [stable PPA](https://launchpad.net/~dqlite/+archive/ubuntu/stable):
+If you are on a Debian-based system, you can get the latest stable release from dqlite's [stable PPA](https://launchpad.net/~dqlite/+archive/ubuntu/stable):

 ```